iluvgirlswithglasses/github-pages/style/cpp.md

 ## 1.1.
 Indentation

-Indent using tabs, not spaces.
-An indentation is 4 characters width.
+An indentation is 4 characters width; and indent using spaces, not tabs.
+My codebases before 2024-05-24 use tabs and f that.

 Only indent what needs indentation.
 E.g. Allign the `namespace` keyword with its direct subordinates in the same column; do not waste the first indentation level here.